 (May be repeated.)
 Conducted in French.
-Prerequisite: 305 and 306 or equivalent.
-Reading and discussion of literary works selected according to an important theme
+Prerequisite: Graduate status or permission of department.
+Reading and discussion of literary works selected according to an important

-5978 INDIVIDUAL READING IN FRENCH
+597,8 INDIVIDUAL READING IN FRENCH

-1-4 credits Prerequisites: 302 and permission of the French section.
+Prerequisites: Graduate status or permission of department.
 Individual reading in French, offered at the graduate level.
 (May be repeated for a total of eight credits.)